If you're thinking of introducing a rooster to your backyard flock, you'll find a lot of people - in life and online - telling you not to.

 Of course, there are some drawbacks for your hens - see this article for more information about that - but they're manageable.

-And who doesn't want to have a few home-grown chicks around the yard?
+And who doesn't like having a few home-grown chicks around the yard?

 You'll have heard of the pecking order.
 It's what happens between hens in the same flock.
 There's a hierarchy of dominance, and those hens who are at the top of the pecking order can become quite brutal with others lower down.